-- Active tables or top-changers are the ones with (a) a high average transitional update, exceeding the empirically set threshold of 0.1, and, (b) a non-trivial volume of updates, exceeding the also empirically set limit of 5 updates. - Rigid tables are the ones with no change at all; we will also refer to the ones that did not survive as sudden deaths, as they were removed without any previous change to their schema. - Quiet tables are the rest of the tables, with very few updates or average transitional update less than 0.1.
+- Active tables or top-changers are the ones with (a) a high average transitional update exceeding the empirically set threshold of 0.1 and (b) a non-trivial volume of updates, that exceeds the also empirically set limit of 5 changes. - Rigid tables are the ones with no change at all; we will also refer to the ones that did not survive as sudden deaths, as they were removed without any previous change to their schema - Quiet tables are the rest of the tables, with very few updates or average transitional update less than 0.1.
 For the tests we made, discriminating further within this category did not provide any further insights.

 Observe Fig. 5 that depicts how tables are grouped in categories for all the datasets.
-We group measurements separately for (a) non-survivors, (b) survivors, and (c) overall.
-Within each of these groups, apart from the overall statistics, we also provide the breakdown for tables with (a) no changes, (b) quiet change, and (c) active change.
+We group measurements separately for (a) non-survivors, (b) survivors, and, (c) overall.
+Within each of these groups, apart from the overall statistics, we also provide the breakdown for tables with (a) no changes, (b) quiet change, and, (c) active change.
 Each cell reports on the percentage of tables of a data set that fall within the respective subcategory.
 We have slightly manipulated a single dataset, for the sake of clarity.
 OpenCart has an extreme case of tables renamings, involving (a) the entire schema at transitions 17 and 18 and (b) massive renamings in transitions 23 and 35.
-As these massive renamings involved 108 of the 236 tables of the monitored history, we decided to exclude the tables that were dead before transition 23 from our study, so that their change does not overwhelm the statistics.
-For example, after the aforementioned short period, only 14 tables were removed in the subsequent 130 revisions.
+As these massive renamings involved 109 of the 236 tables of the monitored history, we decided to exclude the tables that were born before transition 17 from our study (nonce of which survived after the last of the aforementioned transitions, anyway) so that their change does not overwhelm the statistics.
+For example, after the aforementioned short period, 14 tables were removed in the subsequent 130 revisions.

 Clearly, quiet tables dominate the landscape.
-If we observe the non-survivors, the percentage of tables in each of the categories is typically dropping as the probability of change rises: sudden deaths are the most frequent, quiet non-survivors come second, and third, a very small percentage of tables in the vicinity of 0-6% dies after some intense activity.
+If we observe the non-survivors, the percentage of tables in each of the categories is typically dropping as the probability of change rises: sudden deaths are the most frequent, quiet non-survivors come second, and third, a very small percentage of tables in the vicinity of 0-6%dies after some intense activity.
 In the case of the survivors, the percentage of rigid tables is often substantial, but, with the exception of phpbb, the landscape is dominated by quiet tables, typically surpassing 30% of tables and reaching even to 60% of the tables for a couple of data sets.
-Things become quite interesting if one focuses on the more mature data sets (coppermine, ensemble, mediawiki, opencart) whose profile shows some commonalities: in contrast to the rest of the datasets, active survivors are a small minority (approx. 5%) of the population, and similarly, active over both survivors and non-survivors ranges between 3-13%.
+Things become quite interesting if one focuses on the more mature data sets (coppermine, ensemble, mediawiki, opencart) whose profile shows some commonalities: in contrast to the rest of the datasets, very active survivors are a small minority (of 3-4%) of the population, and similarly, active over both survivors and non-survivors ranges between 3-9%.
 So, as the database matures, the percentage of active tables drops (as already mentioned, evolution activity seems to calm down).
-It is also noteworthy that despite similarities, and despite the obvious fact that at least two thirds of the tables (in the mature databases: 9 out of 10) lead quiet lives, the internal breakdown of updates obliges us to admit that each database (and developer community) comes with its own update profile.
+It is also noteworthy that despite similarities, and despite the obvious fact that at least two thirds of the tables (in the mature databases: 9 out of 10) lead quite lives, the internal breakdown of updates obliges us to admit that each database (and developer community) comes with its own update profile.